Written by Michele Wheat

 For-profit organizations can also benefit from wristbands with a message, by using them to leverage their brand, using them for promotions and advertising.
 The wristband’s affordable price allows companies to order them in large quantities and use them as giveaway items to employees and clients at tradeshows, events and much more.
 The custom made wristbands give businesses an opportunity to create their own design for specific purposes, as well as choose their own colors, font, message, image, logo, size and style.
 People tend to wear wristbands long after an event is over, and if they like the design and cause, it can make for a long-lasting, low-cost marketing strategy that provides maximum company exposure to the public.

 Silicone wristbands are the most popular choice for awareness purposes for a variety of reasons.
 They are lightweight yet durable and perfect for long-term use.
 And since our silicone bracelets have unlimited personalization options they are one of the best low-cost promotional items one can use to show unity and generate support/funding.
+We also offer cloth wristbands for awareness based events, but we don't have colored rope bracelets or 4 color combination bracelets.
+We do have triple color swirl options though.
+For the meaning of colored bracelets in high school, cool bracelet color combinations, color run wristbands, and questions like "what do the colors on a wish bracelet mean?"
+Please refer below the information below.

 To wear a wristband in the color or design representative of an organization or cause further identifies the wearer as an advocate or affiliate of that same enterprise.
 These bracelets for a cause can aid in forming bonds amongst people that share the same values, and serve as a unifier connecting people committed to the same cause.
 For example, light pick silicone bands represent breast cancer and women’s health.
 A red silicone wristband may represent AIDS awareness, but also represents heart disease, stroke, DARE/substance abuse, and MADD (Mothers Against Drunk Driving).
 Yellow gold represents childhood cancer causes and are considered cancer colors.